 MWS communicates with MWM via the Moab Wire Protocol, which uses a direct connection between the two applications.
 The communication over this connection uses a shared secret key, which is discussed in the Quickstart Guide.
 However, the communication is not encrypted and is therefore susceptible to eavesdropping and replay attacks.
 For this reason, MWS is supported only when running on the same machine as MWM.
 This assures that any connections between the two applications occur internally on the server and are not exposed to external users.

 Connection with MongoDB

 By default, the connection between MWS and MongoDB is not authenticated.
-To enable authentication between them, see the instructions below.
+To enable authentication, follow the instructions below.
+For further reading, see the MongoDB tutorial Control Access to MongoDB Instances with Authentication.